 If the sock is too narrow, it will prevent the blood flow and probably result in circulatory issues.

 We recommend that you don’t go for one-size-fits-all products as this will probably be a waste of money.

-Moreover, each brand has its own size chart, so you need to check it properly before buying the right pair of socks.
+Moreover, each brand has its own size chart, so you need to check it properly before buying the right pair of compression socks.

 Get a measuring tape and measure your calf at the widest point.
 The socks should be slightly tighter to apply the needed pressure.